Noah: Biblical narrative

+Noah's background

-Tenth and final of the pre-Flood (antediluvian) Patriarchs, son to Lamech and a mother whose name is unmentioned, Noah is 500 years old before his sons Shem, Ham and Japheth are born.
+According to the genealogical account in Genesis 5, Noah, the son of Lamech, is the tenth and final antediluvian (pre-flood) patriarch.
+Lamech is 182 years old when Noah is born, and Noah is 500 years old when his sons Shem, Ham and Japheth are born.
+Lamech anticipated that Noah would "bring relief from our work and from the painful toil of our hands".

 Genesis flood narrative

 The Genesis flood narrative is encompassed within chapters 6–9 in the Book of Genesis, in the Bible.
 The narrative indicates that God intended to return the Earth to its pre-Creation state of watery chaos by flooding the Earth because of humanity's misdeeds and then remake it using the microcosm of Noah's Ark.
 Thus, the flood was no ordinary overflow but a reversal of Creation.
 The narrative discusses the evil of mankind that moved God to destroy the world by way of the flood, the preparation of the ark for certain animals, Noah, and his family, and God's guarantee (the Noahic Covenant) for the continued existence of life under the promise that he would never send another flood.